tahayparker/CSInternalsGuide/content/pages/project-file.md

     colors: colors-f
     variant: variant-a
     title: Acknowledgement
-    text: >+
+    text: >
       Pretty straighforward, nothing to worry about.

       Write a page thanking your teacher, your parents, your friends, and anyone else who helped you.

       Or copy-paste, yknow.
 Or just use GPT.
 Pretty helpful.
 Should be about half a page long.

       *Pro Tip: [Claude AI](https://claude.ai) writes stuff pretty naturally if you tell it to.
 [Contact me](https://tahayparker.vercel.app/contact/) if you want the prompt I use.*

       Do not exceed one page.
 Seriously.
 No need to thank every single person.
-    elementId: 'acknowledgement'
+    elementId: acknowledgement
     styles:
       self:
         height: auto